• Skip to Content

 • Earn ratings of "Acceptable" or better on the program's professionalism assessment;

-• Pass the Physical Education (5091) PRAXIS II exam and submit scores; and,
+• Pass the Physical Education (5091) PRAXIS II exam and submit scores.

-• Earn a grade of C- or higher in all PET and PASS courses;
+• Earn a grade of C- or higher in all PET courses.

-• Earn ratings of "Acceptable" or better on the program's professionalism assessment; and,
+• Earn ratings of "Acceptable" or better on the program professionalism assessment across all PET courses.

 Accelerated B.S./M.S.
 Physical Education Teacher Education